exasol/postgresql-virtual-schema/doc/design.md

 Exasol supports multiple functions that get the diff of a date in a specific unit.
 In Exasol `MINUTES_BETWEEN` of two dates that are two hours apart return 120.

-PostgreSQL does not have such functions.
+PostgreSQL does not support such functions.

 **Design**: Do not support these capabilities.